St Peter's School, York: Day houses (mixed)

+The house system is a long-standing tradition throughout the school's history.
+Each house has a physical location, located in various buildings and parts of buildings throughout the school campus.

 Religion

 The school has a Chapel with compulsory services three mornings a week.
 Eucharist is also held once a term and there are special services to mark Festivals in the Christian calendar.
 A service is held on Remembrance Sunday during which all pupils place poppies on the book of remembrance in the Ante-chapel (which contains names of alumni killed in conflict).
 The school's Christmas Carol Service is held in York Minster.

 Religious education is compulsory at the school until Sixth Form, and is taught by both academic staff and the school's two Church of England clergy.

 York Minster

 York Minster has a long connection with St Peter's, as the school's founder was an Archbishop of York.
-This relationship is also evident in the school's name, which mirrors the formal title of the Minster, The Cathedral and Metropolitical Church of St Peter.
+This relationship is also evident in the school's name, which mirrors the formal title of the Minster, The cathedral and Metropolitical Church of St Peter.
 At its foundation, the school was probably housed next to the earliest cathedral building.

-At the end of each academic year a Commemoration and Prizegiving service is held in the Minster and a Carol Service is also held there at Christmas.
-The school choir often sings concerts in the Minster.
+At the end of each academic year a commemoration and prizegiving service is held in the minster and a carol service is also held there at Christmas.
+The school choir often sings concerts in the minster.

-St Peter’s School is the home of York Minster’s Choristers, following the closure of the Minster School in 2020.
+St Peter’s School is the home of York Minster’s choristers, following the closure of the Minster School in 2020.